-After a brief and dark affair with the long-romanticized South–not to mention extra poundage primarily attributable to The Flying Biscuit–I feel lucky as hell to be back land of milk and honey (and all around healthier cuisine) known as California.
-It was touch and go there for a few months, as my husband and I hemmed and hawed over the prospect of an international relocation to Denmark.
+After a brief affair with my native South–not to mention extra poundage primarily attributable to The Flying Biscuit–I feel lucky as hell to be back land of milk and honey (and all around healthier cuisine) known as California.
+It was touch and go there for a few months, as my partner and I hemmed and hawed over the prospect of an international relocation to Denmark.
 Ultimately–and no doubt to the disappointment of travel hungry friends and family–I decided that the San Francisco Bay Area feeds my work and life in a way that no place else can.

 Besides, I couldn’t take my eyes off the scenery.
 I’ve talked a lot of shit about America during the Bush/Cheney era, but this country remains a beautiful place full of amazing, kind, generous people.
 Seeing the Ouachita Wilderness in Arkansas (home of the best beef jerky in the world, swear to God), the wild and inviting grasslands of Oklahoma, and the Mojave Desert in full bloom made me feel a renewed pride in my native country.